Teaching sports marketing has given me the opportunity, if not the excuse, to look closer at specific sponsorship deals that…

-If you’re considering an investment in sports or looking to improve the ROI of an existing sports sponsorship investment, it would be worth the ten minutes you’ll need to read this blog.
-Full disclosure, I’ve only negotiated a handful of deals as a sports marketing agency–some with teams, some with networks, and more than a few event sponsorships.
+If you’re considering an investment in sports or looking to improve the ROI of an existing sports sponsorship investment, the ten minutes you’ll spend reading this blog will be worth your while.
+Full disclosure, I’ve only negotiated a handful of deals as a sports marketing agency president–some with teams, some with networks, and more than a few event sponsorships.

 Line Drive Sports Marketing specializes in creating a return on your investment for your sports sponsorship.

 What Do I Need to Know About Buying a Sports Sponsorship?

 Before we get too deep into this, let’s recognize that the people selling you sports marketing assets are typically personable, well-trained, and intelligent sales professionals.
 They are sophisticated in how they conduct business, with resources that help them to gain an understanding of your industry and hospitality assets that help create a relationship with you as a client.

 They are good at what they do.
 This is why the sports sponsorship industry is reported to be worth more than $57 billion dollars annually.

 Sports Sponsorship Sellers are Good … You Need to Be Better

 Before you express any interest in purchasing a sports sponsorship, you need to conduct an internal needs analysis that identifies just what you’re looking to accomplish with your investment.
 As self-serving as this may sound, it’s valuable to bring someone in from outside of your organization.
 They should provide a critical perspective on your goals and be able to keep you from making an emotional decision that impedes your ability to generate a return on your investment.

 The point I just made is important.
 I encourage you to read that last paragraph again.
 Oftentimes, sports sponsorship investments are based on team performance or personal affinity.
 These are not the foundations for making a sound decision on a sports sponsorship investment.